mc-carlessi/mysql-js-workshop/js-programming/js-programming.md

 * ![blue-dot](./images/blue-square.jpg) mysqlsh>
   The command must be executed in MySQL shell python command mode

-## Task 1: Javascript Store procedures
+## Task 1: Javascript Stored procedures

 1. If not already connected, connect to your mysql server